ionspin/kotlin-multiplatform-libsodium/README.md

 # Libsodium bindings for Kotlin Multiplatform

 Libsodium bindings project uses libsodium c sources and libsodium.js to provide a kotlin multiplatform wrapper library for libsodium.
+The library is feature complete and usable.

 ## Warning
 While this library is just a wrapper around the well known Libsodium library it still comes with high potential of introducing new